 3. Are There Multiple Groups?

-Not always will you have only one group of people who need to use your product.
+You won’t always have only one group of people who need your product.

-You might have multiple target markets, depending on how they use your product.
-There may be various needs that can be solved with one product.
+Depending on how they use your product, you might have multiple target markets.
+There may be various needs that customers solve with one product.

 Who do you find is buying your product?
-If you have a customer database, you can easily pull this information to understand the common characteristics between them.
+If you have a customer database, you can easily pull this information to understand the common characteristics.

-Once you’re able to find similarities between the customers who already purchase your product.
-You’ll be able to pick out specific characteristics to narrow down your customer base and identify your target market.
+Once you’re able to find similarities between the customers who have already purchased your product, you’ll be able to pick out specific characteristics to narrow down your customer base and identify your target market.

-From there, you’re able to dive deeper into your customer profiles to understand their preferences and demographics.
+From there, you can dive deeper into your customer profiles to understand their preferences and demographics.
 It can help you create a strategy for your marketing strategy.

 Get Specific With Your Amazon Demographics Data

-Once you have an idea of who is likely to want or need your service, it’s time to dive even deeper into the group of people you’re trying to market your product to.
+Once you know who is likely to want or need your service, it’s time to dive even deeper into the group of people you’re trying to market your product to.